Shank vs. Upper Leg (Beef Round/Lamb Short Leg): What’s the Difference in a Centerpiece Roast?

 Raw meat example.

 Despite being a phenomenal source of protein, large, rich BBQ roasts should be enjoyed mindfully.
 Health-wise, there is a distinct difference between the two portions.
+(As a general health guideline, the Dietary Guidelines for Americans note that lower consumption of red meat is associated with health benefits, and recommend prioritizing high-quality lean proteins).

 Because the shank component contains more fat and rich connective tissue, a single serving will carry more calories.
 Alternatively, the upper leg portion is significantly leaner, making it the better option if you are counting calories or looking for a protein-dense, low-fat meal.